-Dr. Angelica Hardee currently serves as Vice President of Health Strategy at the American Heart Association where she is dedicated to Greater Cincinnati/NKY’s community health initiatives.
-In this role she provides leadership focused addressing top health priorities of region by leading work related to hypertension, e-cigarette/tobacco use and healthy food access.
-Her goal is making community the most equitable and healthy region in the United States.
+Dr. Angelica M. Hardee currently serves as Vice President of Community Impact at the American Heart Association, where she’s dedicated to Greater Cincinnati/NKY’s community health initiatives.
+In this role, she provides leadership focused on addressing top health priorities of the region by leading work related to hypertension, e-cigarette/tobacco use, and healthy food access.
+She aims to make the community the most equitable and healthy region in the United States.

-Prior to her current role she served as Senior Manager of Gen-H, Greater Cincinnati/NKY population health agenda where she led the 35 hospital, 28 local health departments and 25-county Regional Community Health Needs Assessment and Community Health Implementation Plan.
-Dr. Hardee began her career at UC where she completed her doctorate while teaching Epidemiology, Global Health, Environmental Health and many others.
+Before her current role, Dr. Hardee was Senior Manager of Gen-H, Greater Cincinnati/NKY population health agenda.
+She led the 35 hospitals, 28 local health departments, and the 25-county Regional Community Health Needs Assessment and Community Health Implementation Plan.
+Dr. Hardee began her career at UC, completing her doctorate while teaching Epidemiology, Global Health, Environmental Health, and many others.
 In addition, Dr. Hardee collaborated on multiple publications focused on maternal and child health.

-Dr. Hardee is a native of Cleveland, OH and three-time alumna of the University of Cincinnati where she received her bachelors, masters and doctorate focused in public health, health policy and global health systems.
+Dr. Hardee is a native of Cleveland, OH, and a three-time alumna of the University of Cincinnati.
+She received her bachelor's, master's, and doctorate focused in public health, health policy, and global health systems.